-For example, you and your partner/significant other may each own 25% of a property, while your third roommate (or perhaps third wheel?) might own 50%.
+For example, you and your partner/significant other may each own 25% of a property, while your third roommate might own 50%.
 So, the percentages of ownership are different, but none of you can claim ownership to any specific part of the property.
-Sorry, the documents you used when buying your home can’t be referenced when settling who owns control of the TV remote.

 At this point, you may be unclear on the difference between a tenancy in common and joint tenancy.
-With joint tenancy, when someone dies, the other remaining tenants inherit their interest in the property.
+With joint tenancy, when someone dies, the other remaining tenants inherit their interest in the property, otherwise known as right of survivorship.
 It’s important to note that a joint tenancy also allows owners to sell their interests (while living, of course).
 If one owner sells, the tenancy is converted to a tenancy in common.

-- Makes it possible to buy property when other arrangements won’t work
+- It makes it possible to buy property when other arrangements won’t work.

-- Different people involved can own different amounts of the property
+- Different people involved can own different shares of the property.